 While it’s recommended to establish paternity right away, there is a time limit to which the alleged father can apply for it to be done.

 According to Florida paternity law, the statute of limitations for establishing paternity is when the child reaches 22 years of age, which is four years after the child in question reaches the age of majority (in Florida, that’s 18 years old).

-There are a handful of ways to establish paternity in Florida.
-You can read through five of them on our blog here.
+There are a handful of ways the child’s legal father can establish paternity in Florida.

 As you will see, the journey can be simple when the child’s mother is married to the alleged father of the child.
 The process can also be complicated, involving a court order.
 If you find yourself bogged down by Florida paternity law, contact a legal representative at the Vasquez de Lara Law Group.